samacqua/LARC/dataset/README.md

     - user_num_prior_build_experiences	: how many times did this builder build before giving this description
     - build_time : how long did the builder spent total

-- `join.csv` : relates task, description, and build together
+- `/summary/join.csv` : relates task, description, and build together
     - task_number : the task number as they appear in the training dataset of ARC (matches the one in `task.csv`)
     - description_id : a unique ID assigned to each description during annotation (matches the one in `description.csv')
     - build_id : a unique ID assigned to each build during annotation (matches the one in `build.csv`)

 ## Annotated Phrases

-The file `annotated_phrases.csv` contains 2331 phrases from successfully communicated natural programs, of which 532 are manually tagged into 17 concepts (for detail refer to appendix section of [the paper](TODOLINK).
+The file `/annotated_phrases.csv` contains 2331 phrases from successfully communicated natural programs, of which 532 are manually tagged into 17 concepts (for detail refer to appendix section of [the paper](TODOLINK).
 It is stored as a csv with tab seperators.
 The colomns of the csv are defined as follows:

 - phrase_number : can be used to uniquely refer to each phrase (1 through 2331)
 - task_number : the task number as they appear in the training dataset of ARC (1 through 400), not all tasks are successfully communicated